1000 Series: School & Community Relations

 1001.8 - Public Examination of District Records

-Public records of the school district may be viewed by the public during regular business hours of the administration offices between 7:30 AM and 4:00 PM Monday through Friday except for holidays (including school holidays).
+Public records of the school district may be viewed by the public during regular business hours of the administration office of the district.
+These hours are 7:30 AM and 4:00 PM Monday through Friday, except for holidays (including school holidays).

-Persons requesting copies will be assessed a reasonable fee for the copies and for the time needed by the employee to review and collect the requested information.
+Persons wanting copies may be assessed a reasonable fee for the copy and for the time needed by the employee to review and collect the requested information.
 The district will make every effort to provide the public records requested at no cost other than copying costs for a record which takes less than 30 minutes to produce.
 For requests that take more than 30 minutes to produce, expenses will include the actual cost per hour of the employee’s time.

 In making a determination for charges for a series of requests from one person or organization within a 30-day period, or a series of requests from persons in a single organization, the charges may be aggregated.
 For any other materials, cost will be assessed based on the individual request.